Mike Tyson vs. Tony Tucker: The fight

-Tyson had been met with little resistance from Berbick, Smith and Thomas, however, Tucker would arguably become one of the toughest opponents Tyson would face during the early portion of his career.
+Tyson had been met with little resistance from Berbick, Smith and Thomas; however, Tucker would arguably become one of the toughest opponents in Tyson's early career.
 Tucker came out strong in round 1, hitting Tyson on the side of the head with a short left hook.
-Tucker would continue to fight Tyson aggressively in the early rounds and actually won rounds 1 and 3 on the scorecards.
-However, as the fight went on, Tyson began to find his rhythm and dominated Tucker during the middle rounds, landing several power punches on Tucker during rounds 4 through 7, leading to Tucker throwing less punches and either grappling Tyson or avoiding him entirely in an effort to reduce Tyson's effectiveness with his punches.
+Tucker continued to fight Tyson aggressively in the early rounds and won rounds 1 and 3 on the scorecards.
+As the fight went on, Tyson began to find his rhythm and dominated during the middle rounds, landing several power punches in rounds 4 through 7, leading to Tucker throwing fewer punches and either grappling or avoiding Tyson entirely in an effort to reduce his punching effectiveness.
 During the final two rounds, Tucker began taunting Tyson by winding up his right glove, shuffling his feet and finally dropping his hands and beckoning Tyson to hit him on the chin.
-In the end, though, Tyson was named the winner via unanimous decision, winning all three judges' scorecards by the scores of 119–111, 118–113, and 116–112.
-With his victory Tyson became the first Undisputed Heavyweight Champion since Leon Spinks in 1978.
+In the end, though, Tyson was named the winner via unanimous decision, leading on all three judges' scorecards by 119–111, 118–113, and 116–112.
+With his victory Tyson became the first Undisputed Heavyweight Champion since Leon Spinks in 1978, albeit one not the recognized as the Lineal champion or by Ring magazine.